Over 300 charged from more than 40 states: What we know about the "unprecedented" Capitol riot arrests

 Where did they come from?

 The alleged rioters come from at least 42 states outside of Washington, D.C.
 Among those arrested whose home states were known, the most were from Texas, with 26 Texans charged so far.
-New York had 22 residents arrested while Florida and Pennsylvania each had 20.
+New York had 22 residents arrested while Pennsylvania had 21 and Florida had 20.

 How many have served in the military?

-At least 31 of those arrested are current or former military members.
-Of those, at least 27 are veterans and three are currently enlisted in the military — two in the Army Reserve and one in the National Guard — according to military service records and court documents obtained by CBS News.
+At least 33 of those arrested are current or former military members.
+Of those, three are currently enlisted in the military — two in the Army Reserve and one in the National Guard — according to military service records and court documents obtained by CBS News.

-Of the veterans, 13 have served in the U.S. Marines, 10 served in the Army, two served in the Navy and two served in the Air Force.
+Of the former military members, at least 14 have served in the U.S. Marines, 10 served in the Army, two served in the Navy and two served in the Air Force.

 The Army Reserve shared the following statement with CBS News: "The U.S. Army Reserve takes all allegations of Soldier or Army civilian involvement in extremist groups seriously and will address this issue in accordance with Army regulations and the Uniform Code of Military Justice to ensure due process.
 Extremist ideologies and activities directly oppose our values and beliefs and those who subscribe to extremism have no place in our ranks."